 Overview and Ambiance

-Fogón Asado reimagines the traditional Argentine parrilla into a refined, immersive culinary journey.
-Tucked away in Palermo, this contemporary space offers an intimate setting where the grill becomes center stage, quite literally.
+Fogón Asado reimagines the traditional Argentine parrilla into a refined, immersive culinary experience.
+This contemporary space offers an intimate setting where the grill becomes center stage, quite literally.
 The experience is structured around a multi-course dinner that showcases the depth and beauty of Argentine cuisine, from the flames to the final bite.

 Rather than just eating steak, here you’re invited to understand it.
-The open kitchen lets you watch every step of the process, and the team guides you through the evening with insights about the meat, the fire, and the rituals that make the Argentine asado such a beloved tradition.
-The vibe is warm, relaxed, and personal, without being overly scripted.
+The open kitchen lets you watch every step of the process, and the team guides you through the evening with insights about the meat, the fire, and the techniques that make the Argentine asado such a beloved meal.
+The vibe is warm, and personal, without being overly scripted.

 What Makes It Special

-Fogón isn’t trying to be the loudest or the flashiest steakhouse in town.
-It’s focused on precision, storytelling, and flavor.
+Fogón is focused on precision, storytelling, and flavor.
 The multicourse tasting menu includes a range of regional Argentine dishes that goes from creamy humita to a perfectly cooked ojo de bife, all paired with carefully selected local wines.
 Every element, from the presentation to the pace of the dinner, is curated to give you a full-sensory experience of Argentina’s grilling heritage.

 Why We Love It